Ajaxy/tinyspec/README.md

 #### Optional Fields
 To mark the field as optional, add a question mark (`?`) after the field name, for example:
 ```
-MyObject {field1?, field2?: b}
+MyModel {field1?, field2?: b}
 ```
 #### Strict Definition Adherence
 By default, requests can contain extra information that is not described in the definition.
 If you need a strict adherence to the schema, add an exclamation mark (`!`) before the definitions, for example:
 ```
-MyObject !{field1, field2}
+MyModel !{field1, field2}
 ```
 This is a representation of OpenAPI `additionalProperties: false`.

 #### Reusing Previously Defined Model
-You can reuse the defined object and create a new one as needed.
+You can reuse the defined model object and create a new one as needed.
 Use the less-than sign (`<`) to reuse the object.
 When you reuse the object, you can remove a part of its definition.
 To do this, add a minus sign before the field (`-`).
-You can also add additional objects as needed.
+You can also add additional fields as needed.
 Here is how you can do this:
 ```
-MyObject {field1, field2}
+MyModel {field1, field2}
-MyOtherObject < MyObject {-field2, field3}
+MyOtherModel < MyModel {-field2, field3}
 ```
-As a result, `MyOtherObject` will have `field1` and `field3` values, but `field2` will be excluded.
+As a result, `MyOtherModel` will have `field1` and `field3` values, but `field2` will be excluded.

 #### Multiline Models
 Your models may be multiline:
 ```
-MyObject {
+MyModel {
     field1: integer;
     field2: boolean;
 }
 ```

 ### Endpoints (Paths) Definition
 Endpoints (_paths_) are described in `endpoints.tinyspec` files.
-As with object definitions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the documentation easier to maintain.
+As with models definitions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the documentation easier to maintain.

 The basic endpoint definition looks like this:
 ```